sebbe1236/portfoliosite-two-sebbe/README.md

 This is a course assignment for portfolio 2.

+## Description

+This project is a personal portfolio app to display some of the projects i have done.
+Also links to the github repos of my latest big projects.

 ## Built with

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Getting started

+Installing

 ## Running